superduper-io/superduper/docs/content/core_api/connect.md

 # Connect

-The standard way to connect to SuperDuperDB is via the `superduper` decorator:
+The standard way to connect to superduper is via the `superduper` decorator:

 ## Development mode